What is Churn?

 “Churn – Simply, the number of customers that don’t renew after their first contract.
 It’s typically an annualized value, and successful SaaS companies target a churn value of <= 10%.”

 So, what’s negative churn and why is it so important that we wrote a blog post about it?
 Negative churn is the pinnacle of customer success and should be the goal of all subscription businesses.
 Negative churn occurs when the dollars generated from renewal upsells (increased value of subscriptions) is greater than the number of subscriptions lost (non-renewals).

-“Acceptable” churn for a SaaS company is 5-7% annually (more on that here).
-Many companies are happy and ok with a 5% monthly churn rate, even though that means they are losing about 46% of their customers every year.
-Which is not only a huge lost opportunity for revenue, but also a wasted investment of dollars spent on acquisition.
-A lot is written about SaaS churn rates and how to decrease them with better user experience and training.
-There is much less focus on the mundane, day-to-day business of renewals for B2B SaaS products – even though the steps aren’t that hard.
+At a 5% monthly churn rate, you are losing about 46% of your customers every year.
+Which is a huge loss in terms of revenue but also a wasted investment of dollars spent on customer acquisition.
+This post focuses on the mundane, day-to-day business of renewals for B2B SaaS products.
 Here are five steps to help ensure your users renew: